We’ve heard this a lot lately: Fun stories, not serious stories, work on social media.

 What is the Local Stories Project?
 In a nutshell, it’s a collaborative project between NPR Digital Services and stations.
 We take local public media stories, make them shareable and deliver them to the people who care most about them.
 The result: huge spikes in traffic to member station sites, hundreds of shares and localized community-focused comment threads.

 We started this project in 2011 as a Facebook experiment with one station.
-Since then we’ve added 17 stations.
-Now we’re inviting all interested public media stations to apply for the next round.
-Learn more about the application process here.
+We're now partnered with 33 stations in 28 cities, with more to come.
+We invite all interested public media stations to apply for the next round here.

 As we've said before, social media is great for sharing your own station's content.
 It's also a valuable tool for finding story ideas.
 Here are 11 examples of stations using social media to create content.